Dr Stepanova heads Peace and Conflict Studies Unit and is a lead researcher

 MGIMO-University, Moscow, School of Public Policy of the Russian Academy of National Economy & Public Administration (RANEPA), and European University in Saint-Petersburg (EUSP).

-She is also a member of the Global Peace Index expert panel,
+She is a member of the Global Peace Index expert panel,

-the International Panel of Social Progress (IPSP), the Advisory board of "Security in Transition" programme, London School of Economics, the Joint U.S.-Russia Expert Group on
+the International Panel of Social Progress (IPSP), and the Joint U.S.-Russia Expert Group on